microsoft/fluentui/rfcs/convergence/no-css-shorthands-in-make-styles.md

 Additional functions can be implemented based on customer requests.

 - These functions will not have significant impact on runtime version of `makeStyles()` as they are very lightweight.
-- These functions will not **any** impact when Babel plugin/Webpack loader are used as they will be evaluated during build.
+- These functions will not have **any** impact when Babel plugin/Webpack loader are used as they will be evaluated during build.

 ### Pros and Cons